4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 Pass an object containing definitions for the options to set in the *sheetOptions* parameter.
 To view the full list of the available options, see the [Sheet Options](configuring.md#sheet-options) paragraph.

-In the optional *sheet* parameter, you can designate a specific spreadsheet (counting begins at 0).
+In the optional *sheet* parameter, you can designate a specific spreadsheet where the range will be defined (counting begins at 0).
 If omitted, the current spreadsheet is used by default.
 You can explicitly select the current spreadsheet with the following constant:

 *   `vk current sheet`